The hellenic religious Tradition

-The Hellenes are an Ethnos.
-The word “Ethnos” derives from the ancient greek éthos (“character, idiom, behavior”).
+The Hellenes are an ethnos.
+The word “ethnos” derives from the ancient greek éthos (“character, idiom, behavior”).
 “Ethnos” means a group of people sharing a common ethos.
 A Hellene is someone who participates in hellenic ethos: language, religion, way of life (“speech, and the shrines of gods and the sacrifices that we have in common, and the likeness of our way of life”, Herod., 8.144).
-The Hellenes are Polytheists, or Ethnici (sing.
+The Hellenes are polytheists, or ethnici (sing.
 Ethnicus: “Heathen”), Hellenismos thus refers to Hellenic ethnicum (“Heathenism”).
 Since late antiquity Hellenes have been labeled with “Ethnikoi” (sing.: Ethnicus → “Heathen”) or simply “Hellenes”.
 Today, ethnic Hellenes are primarily known as Hellenic ethnikoi (lat.
-Ethnici: “Heathens”) or ethnic Hellenes (→ “hellenic by ethos”).
+Ethnici: “Heathens”) or just ethnic Hellenes (→ “hellenic by ethos”).

-The gods of the Hellenes are well known Greek gods of Homeros and Hesiodos.
-But Hellenes also honor hellenic heroes such as Achilles and Heracles, and nature Daemons (daemons are benevolent beings between the Mortals and the Immortals).
-Many of them belong to hellenic schools of philosophy (mainly Platonism and Stoicism).
+The gods of the Hellenes are the well known gods of Homeros and Hesiodos.
+But Hellenes also honor heroes such as Achilles and Heracles, and nature daemons (daemons are benevolent beings between the Mortals and the Immortals).
+Many of them also exercise philosophy (mainly Platonism and Stoicism).

-The language, Cult, Ethos, Mythos, Philosophy, Arete and Paideia are the pillars of hellenic culture.
+The language, cult, ethos, mythos, philosophy, arete and paideia are the pillars of hellenic culture.
 Paideia is called “the process of educating humans into their true form, the real and genuine human nature” (Werner Jaeger).
 Hellenismos is not simply a “Religion and Cosmotheory.
 It is a certain form of human consciousness and an everyday ethos” (Rassias).
-The Myths are also very important.
+The myths are also very important.
 By studying them we obtain a relationship with the Gods.
-We need Mythology in order to approach their presence and being.
-As Practioners of Hellenismos we can not assume away mythology, because greek Mythology is the “reflection” of reality on the souls of the ancient Greeks.
+We need mythology in order to approach their presence and being.
+As practioners of Hellenismos we can not assume away mythology, because the myths are the “reflection” of reality on the souls of the Greeks.
 Therefore, there is no hellenic worldview without Mythology.
-Myths are not fairy tales, but “lies” teaching a certain truth in an understandable way.
-They can be found in the core of the way Hellenes perceived the cosmos).
+Myths are not fairy tales, they rather teach a certain truth in an understandable way.
+They can be found in the core of the way Hellenes perceived the cosmos.
 “Every Myth hides within it one of many profound symbolisms.
 Mortals are invited to seek and research them according to their quality, which is dependent on their Understanding of the Cosmos and Education” (YSEE, FAQ 25).

 The YSEE, Thyrsos and the Labrys-Community are the main hellenic collectives.
-The Supreme Council of ethnic Hellenes (YSEE) is a nativistic movement, a nativistic movement is defined as “Any conscious, organized attempt on the part of a society’s members to revive or perpetuate selected aspects of its culture.”
+The Supreme Council of ethnic Hellenes (YSEE) is a nativistic movement.
+A nativistic movement is defined as any “conscious, organized attempt on the part of a society’s members to revive or perpetuate selected aspects of its culture.”
 (Ralph Linton: Nativistic Movements, in: American Anthropologist.
 Vol. 45, Nr.
 2, 1943, p.
 230).
 YSEE is a foundation member of the World Congress of Ethnic Religions (WCER).
 The purpose of the WCER “is to serve as an international body that will assist Ethnic Religious groups in various countries and will oppose discrimination against such groups.”
-Hellenismos is an alternative to Occident and Orient.
+Hellenismos is an alternative to the Occident, Orient and Romiosyni.